 What is anesthesia?

 Anesthesia is a vital part of modern medicine.
 It provides for patients to be put into a painless state, which is brought about by various drugs (anesthetics).
-It is used during many medical procedures, such as surgery and childbirth.
+It is used during many medical procedures, such as surgery.

 There are three principal types of anesthesia: